autonity/docs.autonity.org/content/docs/delegators/bond-stake/_index.md

 aut validator bond --validator <VALIDATOR_IDENTIFIER_ADDRESS> <AMOUNT> | aut tx sign - | aut tx send -
 ```

-{{< alert name="Note" >}}
+{{< alert title="Note" >}}
 Bonding requests are not processed until the end of the current epoch.
-The newton to be bonded will be deducted from your balance, but your [liquid newton balance](/delegators/transfer-lntn) will not be affected until the epoch
+The newton to be bonded will be deducted from your balance, but your [liquid newton balance](/delegators/transfer-lntn) will not be affected until the epoch end.

 (Pending and historical bonding requests can be queried using the [getBondingReq](/reference/api/) api call or the `aut protocol get-bonding-req` command)
 {{< /alert >}}